andersfuf/UIS_Prototype/README.md

 EUS3-5 (anders, 100%) ER to relational part.

-Certificate of deposits.
+#### Certificate of deposits.

-EUS6 (name): As a bank employee, I can create a new CD (certificate of deposite) for one of my customers and associate it to the customer's investment account, so that I can facilitate investments and attract money to the bank.
+EUS6: As a bank employee, I can create a new CD (certificate of deposite) for one of my customers and associate it to the customer's investment account, so that I can facilitate investments and attract money to the bank.
+EUS6-1 (name); EUS6-2 (100%).

+EUS6-1 (name, 0%) Flask part

 EUS6-2 (anders, 100%) ER to relational part.

 ##### Logging on.

-EUS1(lasse, 100%) Log in.
+EUS1 (lasse, 100%) Log in.
 EUS1 is very similar to CUS1.
 60% finished even though it is not started.
 EUS1: As a bank employee, I can log in and log out of the system, so that I can perform operations on behalf of customers securely.

 EMP-1-1-2022(22, anders, 100%): Employee-part Carry authencication to all employee related endpoints: As an authenticated employee i have employee functions.

-EUS1-2: (anders, 100%) ER to relational part. created table manages with account_type field.
-Need to fix manages
+EUS1-2: (anders, 100%) ER to relational part.
+Created table manages with account_type field.
+Need to fix manages.

 #### Tasks: